consistent-milk12/docs-md/docs/thiserror_impl/index.md

 # Crate `thiserror_impl`

+## Overview

-*This is an implementation detail crate with no public API.*
+This is an **implementation detail crate** with no public API.

+The functionality from this crate is re-exported through [`thiserror`](../thiserror/index.md).
+You should depend on the parent crate instead.